 The reality is we all get the same twenty-four hours each day.
 How we use our time determines how much we accomplish and how productive we are.

 One of the biggest lessons I’ve learnt is that our time is always allocated to something.
-Whether we use it is wisely or not, time will not stop for us.
-While we can never get more time, we can more intentional about how we spend our time.
+Whether we use it wisely or not, time will not stop for us.
+While we can never get more time, we can be more intentional about how we spend our time.

 All we have to do is to ask ourselves, “What am I spending my time on every day?”

 My direct reports were constantly interrupting me with day-to-day issues and they all started with the question, “Have you got a minute?”
 Those conversations never took just a minute.
 They would go for ten to fifteen minutes.
-Those constant interruptions were affecting my focus and productivity, which meant I was not getting my highest priority work done.
+Those constant interruptions were affecting my focus and productivity, which meant I wasn’t getting my highest priority work done.